commonsguy/cwac-presentation/README.markdown

 ======================================================

 This project
-offers a series of classes that wrap around the `Presentation` and `DisplayManager` of Android 4.2:
+offers a series of classes that wrap around `Presentation` and `DisplayManager`:

 - `PresentationHelper` consolidates basic `DisplayManager` handling, with a listener to inform you when to show or remove your `Presentation`